LankeyBoard/RulesGraph/generatedRules.md

 slug: BASIC-ATTACK

-Your Base Attack is the stat you use for Attack rolls and comes from your class.
+Your Base Attack is the stat you use for Attack rolls and comes from your Class.

 ### Range

 slug: BASIC-RANGE

-How far away you can attack.
+How far away you can Attack.
+Your class range shows the minimum and maximum distances you can attack if you have the appropriate equipment.
 Melee class weapons cannot be used outside of melee range.
 Ranged class weapons cannot be used in melee range.

 ### Speed

 slug: BASIC-SPEED

 Your Speed determines how far you can move and comes from your lineage.
+If you have more than one Speed, you can use any combination of them when you move.
+If you use a combination of Speeds, any movement counts against the total distance you can travel with all of them.
+Eg: You have a 30 ft.
+Base Speed and a 20 ft.
+Fly Speed.
+You could fly 10 ft. and then run 20 ft. or run 10 ft. and then Fly 10 ft.
+But you could not run 20 ft. and then fly 10 ft.

 ### Armor